oa-333/elog/README.md

 # ELog Logging Library

-The ELog (Error Log) library is a simple, lightweight, yet robust, high-performant and feature-rich C++ logging library.
+The ELog (Error Log) library is a simple, lightweight, high-performant and feature-rich C++ logging library.
-The library was designed such that it can be extended for a broad range of use cases, and it supports a wide range of options for configuration from file or connection string (see examples below).
+The library has connectors for various widely-used external systems, and was designed such that it can be extended
+for a broad range of use cases.
+In addition, it is fully configurable from file or string input (see examples below).

 The project is still in pre-Beta phase, and more is expected to come.